 Fold and Portability

-Here’s the thing: the City Mini collapses into a neat, carryable package with one lift of the arm (see my quick demo here, previous model).
+Here’s the thing: like the City Mini, the GT2 collapses into a neat, easy-to-carry package with one lift of the arm (see my quick demo here, previous model).
 That’s it!
-Oh and it auto-locks… and it’s only 18.4 lbs!
+Oh and it auto-locks… and it’s only 21.5 lbs (not the lightest, but for an all-terrain stroller, it’s pretty damn good)!
 It really does rival many urban strollers out there, making it a great match for families in the city on a budget.
 Trust us: when you’re at the subway station and you realize the elevator is out of service, this is the stroller you wish you had.
 (Everyone else has since mimicked their fold, but they were the original.)

 This stroller folds flat – like flat as a pancake.
-There’s no messing with removing the seat, yada, yada, like there is in reversible strollers.
+Unlike with reversible strollers, there’s no messing with removing the seat, yada, yada.
 It’s just easy.

 You can also carry the stroller around by the strap.